oven-sh/bun/docs/cli/build.md

 ### `loader`

 A map of file extensions to [built-in loader names](https://bun.sh/docs/bundler/loaders#built-in-loaders).
-This can be used to quickly customize how certainly file files are loaded.
+This can be used to quickly customize how certain file files are loaded.

 {% codetabs %}